ogarling/LR2Graphite/README.md

 ## Prerequisites
-- Analysed LoadRunner testrun with an MDB file.
+- Analysed LoadRunner testrun with a MDB file.
 Note: do not select OUTPUT.MDB
 - Graphite instance to export metrics to

 OS: Windows